 Chat models

-- The web assistant picker only shows enabled IDs.
+- The web assistant picker and the TUI’s

 Model namespaces